Where was the Three Gabled House?

 The position was in fact in quite a different place to our original theories, but fitted in much better with our increasing knowledge of the house.
 A few months later Dad happened to meet Peter Wyatt at a family funeral and had a good chat about the CS Clarke and the old house.
 Peter invited us to come up for a visit some time and view the site for ourselves.

 On Sunday 23rd April we made the trip up to Leigh to visit Peter Wyatt.
 Peter is a son of Norris Wyatt, Eddie Wyatt’s second son.
 Peter is my fourth cousin through the Wyatt line, although he is actually also my third cousin through the Matheson line (Dad’s maternal grandmother was a Matheson).
 Peter told us a bit of what he knows about the history of the house.
 He knew that after Clarke had sold the property and moved out it was pulled down from the hill and rebuilt into a house that Eddie and Ivy Wyatt lived in for many years.
 This house was similar in layout to the original house, though the three gabled roof was converted into a single A-line roof.
 He showed us where this house had stood, very near to his present house.
 Much of the old furniture had also been moved into this new house.
 The house remained there for many years but in 1993 (?) when Peter started building a new house on the property he pulled the house down as it was in a bad state of repair.
 He salvaged many of the old kauri timber planks which he used to make some beautiful furniture that is currently furnishing a little guest cottage on the property.
 He still has quite a number of the planks and he gave us a decent sized piece to take with us.
-Some of the original furniture would have been taken to the original Wyatt homestead on Mt Pleasant, where his sister Jackie currently lives.
+Some of the original furniture may have been taken to the original Wyatt homestead on Mt Pleasant.

 We hopped in his ute and started on the drive up to the site of the original house.
 We drove out onto Pakiri Rd and up the hill for a short way then through a farm gate and up a track on the property.
 This took us up a ridge where Peter pointed out the land that had been donated for the school house.
 We turned off the track and headed down through the paddock a short way and parked at the top of a small hill.
 From here Peter pointed out a line of tree stumps that had once been a macrocarpa hedge, and a few pear trees that had been part of an orchard.
 Running down the hill over a fence was a pine plantation with a ditch-like water course running through it.
 Peter said when he was younger he had known the location of a well in the pines, but it had been covered over when the trees had last been felled.
 He thought he remembered approximately where it had been but hadn’t been able to uncover it.
 He had used the location of the well to place the site of the house, as the photo of the back of the house showed a path with a bridge over the ditch/water course that probably led to the well.